earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 BookNT(title='Six of Crows', author='Leigh Bardugo', genre='Fantasy', standalone=False)
 ~~~

-In Python 3.8 and later, you can use the familiar class syntax and create named tuple instances with type hints.
+You can also use the familiar class syntax and create named tuple instances with type hints.
 This is very similar to how you create data classes:

 ~~~{.python caption="main.py"}
 from typing import NamedTuple